Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/20-updating-software.md

 slug: /updating-software
 ---

 We publish new software occasionally that fixes bugs, adds new features, and improves performance.
-You can update your Pioreactor(s) to the latest software from the UI. **We highly recommend keeping your Pioreactor software up to date!**
+You can update your Pioreactor(s) to the latest software from the UI, or from the command line. **We highly recommend keeping your Pioreactor software up to date!**

-### How to update your software from the UI
+### Method 1: Updating from the UI

 :::info
-To use this update method, you Raspberry Pi must be able to access the internet
+To use this update method, you Raspberry Pi must be able to access the internet.
+Using a local access point, see method 2 below.
 :::

 When a new software version is released by our team, you will see a red "badge" in your UI's sidebar: